fantasyland101/boatdrone/README.md

 on my laptop i open /html/liveActionView.html in a browser and can from there controll my rc boat.

 I take no liability in you using this repo in any way shape or form.

+## autossh
+autossh is a program that can reverse port forward automaticaly and reconect a disconected  ssh reverse port forward.
+I plan to use this in the future

 thank you random person for this gpsd-python libary: https://github.com/MartijnBraam/gpsd-py3